mssever/restic-control/README.md

 Except as indicated below, any arguments given to `restic_control.py` are passed unchanged to `restic`.

 - If the first argument to `restic_control.py` is `backup`, then a backup will be triggered as configured from the `.env` file.
 All arguments except `backup` will be passed to `restic`.
 Note that `restic_control.py` will specify arguments of its own in addition to whatever is passed on the command line.
+- If the first argument is `prune`, then this script will do `restic forget --prune` with the built in schedule of what to keep.

 [excludes]: https://restic.readthedocs.io/en/stable/040_backup.html#excluding-files
 [includes]: https://restic.readthedocs.io/en/stable/040_backup.html#including-files